sockperson/DragaliaSaveEditor/README.txt

 - Add all missing wyrmprints
 - Set all materials count
-- Set portrait print inventory to a set of powerful portrait prints
+- Set portrait print inventory to a set of powerful portrait prints Hacked Options:
+- Add a set of custom portrait prints with powerful abilities
+- Add the unused adventurers Tutorial Zethia, Story Leif, and more

 Requirements: Java installed (https://www.java.com/en/download/manual.jsp)